fcocjin/ReddyMicroRNA/README.md

     * This code was created and tested using Python 2.7.
 DISCLAIMER: The program has not been tested or used on other versions of Python.
 User may run into some syntatical issues using other versions of Python.
 These issues should be easy to fix.
 Detailed information on the syntax of the code is included in this ReadMe file for your convience.
     * The [Python](https://www.python.org/) website has detailed information on the Python programming language.
 Python 2.7.11 installation instructions can be found [here](https://www.python.org/downloads/release/python-2711/).
 * MicroRNA AvianScreen Scripts
-    * All files and scripts needed to run AvianScreen can be found on this [GitHub](https://github.com/fcocjin/ReddyMicroRNA.git).
+    * All scripts needed to run miRNAFinder can be found on this [GitHub](https://github.com/fcocjin/ReddyMicroRNA.git).
+All relevant files can be found on this [Google Drive](https://drive.google.com/folderview?id=0B51XeDdO69cnR1FoSU1nc0pkbWs&usp=sharing).
 The program can either be run using command line or the provided GUI.
     * The python scripts neededed are:
         * `miRNA_Finder.py`
         * _genus_species.fasta_